cedricschwyter/OGL/README.md

 ### Hint

-(If you are a little lazy like me, there are precompiled versions for Windows x64 and Linux x64 hidden somewhere in this repository.
+(If you are a little lazy like me, there are precompiled binaries for Windows x64 and Linux x64 hidden somewhere in this repository.
 I am sure that you will manage to find them.)

 #### Another Hint